 Over the past two decades, many States have required or encouraged utilities to increasingly rely on interstate markets for procuring energy, and Congress and Federal regulators have enabled this transition.
 This shift to markets has opened a new front in the long-standing tension between State and Federal authority.
 A host of legal challenges filed since 2010 argue that in this new regulatory environment State power to require or encourage renewable energy is limited by Federal authority over interstate markets.

-Twenty-nine States have Renewable Portfolio Standards, which typically require utilities to generate or purchase a certain percentage of their electricity from renewable sources.
+Twenty-eight States have Renewable Portfolio Standards, which typically require utilities to generate or purchase a certain percentage of their electricity from renewable sources.
 Challenges to these types of State renewable energy policies argue that these laws are barred or limited by the dormant Commerce Clause, a Constitutional doctrine that prohibits States from passing laws that discriminate against out-of-state businesses or unduly burden interstate commerce.
 The lawsuits posit that requiring renewable energy to be generated within a State or transmitted to customers in the State, or providing incentives to do so, is unconstitutional because it inhibits out-of-state generators from competing on a level playing field.
 States have defended their renewable portfolio standards, arguing that these laws regulate their own utilities, rather than interstate markets, do not burden Federally regulated markets, or are exempt from Commerce Clause scrutiny.

 Lawsuits, in Federal or State courts or before administrative agencies, challenge other State renewable energy laws or approvals of specific renewable projects.
 Some of these lawsuits make similar challenges using the dormant Commerce Clause.
 A second line of attack is that States’ energy policies impermissibly intrude on exclusive Federal authority over wholesale electricity markets.
 Under the Constitution’s Supremacy Clause, Federal law can preempt State action.